Lenten Reflection – 11 March – Wednesday of the Second week of Lent, Readings: Jeremiah 18:18- 20; Psalms 31:5-6, 14, 15-16; Matthew 20:17-28

 purify my desires to serve You.

-Free me from any temptations to judge others,
+Free me from any temptations

 to place myself above others.

 Please let me surrender even my impatience with others,

 I might be less and less absorbed with myself